veronica-romano/veronica-silva/README.md

 Here are some ideas to get you started:
 -->
  # Hi, I'm Veronica! 👋
- FullStack Software Developer from Brazil
+A FullStack Software Developer from Brazil
   <br>
  :rainbow_flag:  She/Ela
 </div>